 Published: February 2017

 We decided to write about this grant as it is our largest grant to date in the area of biosecurity and pandemic preparedness.
-This page is a summary of the reasoning behind our decision to make the grant; it was reviewed but not written by the grant investigator.
+This page is a summary of the reasoning behind our decision to recommend the grant; it was reviewed but not written by the grant investigator.

 Johns Hopkins Center for Health Security staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $16 million over three years to the Johns Hopkins Center for Health Security (CHS) to provide general operating support, to support its domestic and international work on health security and public health preparedness, and to fund an initiative focused on potential global catastrophic risks (GCRs) posed by pandemic pathogens.
+The Open Philanthropy Project recommended a grant of $16 million over three years to the Johns Hopkins Center for Health Security (CHS) to provide general operating support, to support its domestic and international work on health security and public health preparedness, and to fund an initiative focused on potential global catastrophic risks (GCRs) posed by pandemic pathogens.
 (CHS was previously known as the UPMC Center for Health Security but recently moved to Johns Hopkins University.)
 This grant is intended to help address what we see as a two-part gap: (1) there has been little recent work in biosecurity focused explicitly on GCRs, and (2) there is limited independent policy research and advocacy in the field of biosecurity generally.

 We see CHS as the preeminent U.S. think tank doing policy research and development in the biosecurity and pandemic preparedness (BPP) space.
 This grant aims to provide CHS with stable and flexible support, maximize its ability to work on valuable projects, and enable it to build capacity to increase its effectiveness, especially in communications and advocacy.

 - About the grant

 To our knowledge, there is currently limited independent policy research and advocacy under way in the BPP space, and there has been little to no recent work on GCRs in particular.
 This grant is intended to increase CHS’s capacity and independence in order to help address both of these gaps.